Official Website of Young Adult Author Marsh Myers

 By the 1990s, arcades were struggling.
 Some, like Wunderland on Tucson’s east side, lured in players by charging only a nickel per game.
 It worked but the message behind it was clear — no one was willing to pay a whole quarter for a video game anymore.
 Like most arcades, Wunderland occupied a building that originally had a different purpose… a shoe store, I think.
 My friend Phill and I went in the evenings after work, so I never actually saw the place in the daylight.
 We enjoyed Toobin’ (1988), a game where you paddled down treacherous rivers on an innertube, avoiding hazards and flinging empty beer cans at enemies.
 The game was older and unpopular, so we could play for hours without irritating anyone or depleting our cash.

 By the time the 21st century rolled around, arcades were increasingly attached to theme parks, miniature golf courses, and bowling alleys.
 They were something to be enjoyed in addition to other activities, but they were no longer the activity itself.
 When I worked as the Director of Education for the Humane Society in Tucson, we took our summer camp kids to a local theme park during the final day of their program.
 But if the children played in the video arcade, it was always to get the tickets the machines dispensed and trade them in for prizes.
 The prestige of having a high score, and putting in your initials on a game’s leaderboard, was no longer critical.
 Yet for more serious players, places like the Namco arcades could still be found in malls.
-Yet these were a far cry from their 1980s counterparts — all a corporate slickness bathed in neon where games cost a dollar or more to play.
+Yet these were a far cry from their 1980s counterparts — corporate slickness bathed in neon where games cost a dollar or more to play.

 Forty years on, I can still find arcades near my home in Oregon, and ironically they're very similar to what I knew in the 80s.
 Universally referred to as “retro arcades,” the name embraces its redundancy.
 Unlike the arcades of my youth, these places often serve food and alcohol because their demographic isn’t young players but Gen Xers and Millennials attracted by the thought of a nostalgic night out.